16 Best Alternatives to Amazon for Shopping Online

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-Most consumers agree that shopping on Amazon is great.
+Most consumers agree that shopping on Amazon is quick and convenient.

 My blind loyalty ended when I found that Walmart.com sold the exact same printer ink I bought on Amazon for almost $20 less.